gideaoms/clark-orm/readme.md

 # ClarkORM

-Please, give us a star :star:
+If you liked this project, please give us a star :star:

 ClarkORM is a [Typescript](https://www.typescriptlang.org/) ORM built on top of [Lucid ORM](https://preview.adonisjs.com/guides/database/introduction) (AdonisJS V5).